int08h/blog/content/post/to-catch-a-lying-timeserver.md

 h(...) = SHA512
 ```

-Imagine constructing a response to client C:
+Imagine constructing a response to client C that needs to verify its request `C` is in the tree:

 1. To compute `h(CD)` the client needs `D` (client C remembers the `C` it sent).
 2. To compute `h(ABCD)` the client already has `h(CD)` from step #1, so it needs `h(AB)`.